Gut Health and Pain – Part 3: Your Gut and Stress

 - Increasing the secretion of glucose from our liver, which increases our blood sugar levels

 - Decreasing the hormones responsible for removing excess glucose from your blood – insulin

 - Glucose being stored as fat

-- Decreasing the ability to clear excess hormones from your liver, leading to increasing circulation of unnecessary hormones like cortisol, oestrogen etc.
+- Decreasing the ability to clear excess hormones from our liver, leading to increasing circulation of unnecessary hormones like cortisol, oestrogen etc.

 - Increasing our appetite and attention to food (this is due to our cave men “fight or flight” memory that prolonged stress usually meant famine or food shortage)

 - Storing excess weight to weather the storms (once again due to the “fight or flight” memory).

 Prolonged stress can prevent effective weight-loss by traditional means, such as calorie restriction because this only further reinforces the message that there is a food shortage, and exercise only adds further fuel to our “fight or flight” stress response – as exercise activates this sympathetic nervous system response in our bodies.
 Some additional side effects of prolonged stress include imbalances to our sex-hormones, such as oestrogen dominance; changes to our hypothalamic pituitary adrenal (HPA) axis; and changes to our thyroid and growth hormones; all of which have an impact on healthy weight, metabolism and weight-loss.

 Often in situations of prolonged stress, the most effective weight management strategies come from stress-management, deep breathing exercises (our breath is the only way to tap into our sympathetic nervous system), relaxation activities (such as meditation, yoga and Tai Chi) and small, regular, healthy meals.